Fred's

-Fred's Inc. (stylized FRED'S) was a retail store chain headquartered in Memphis, Tennessee, operating in 15 states in the southeastern United States.
-As of June, 2019 Fred's operated 396 locations, of which 155 are pharmacies, and the remainder discount general merchandise stores.
+Fred's Inc. (stylized in all caps) was a retail store chain headquartered in Memphis, Tennessee, operating in 15 states in the southeastern United States.
+As of June, 2019 Fred's operated 396 locations, of which 155 were pharmacies, and the remainder discount general merchandise stores.
 In July 2019 Fred's announced 129 pending store closures, following which it would have 80 retail stores and 166 pharmacies remaining.
 This followed earlier store closing announcements in April and June 2019.

 On September 9, 2019 Fred's announced that it was seeking liquidation under Chapter 11 of the US Bankruptcy Code and would close all remaining locations and liquidate all remaining merchandise and fixtures.

 History

-The first Fred's store opened in Coldwater, Mississippi, in 1947.
+Brothers Paul, Victor, and Charles Baddour opened a dry-goods store named Good Luck in Coldwater, Mississippi, in 1947.
+Paul later incorporated the company as Baddour, Inc. As the chain expanded throughout the Southeast, he began naming the stores Fred's Dollar Stores after his older brother, Fred.
 In 1953, Fred's moved its corporate headquarters to Memphis, Tennessee.

 Fred's primarily competed against national, deep-discount chains Dollar General, Family Dollar, and Dollar Tree, and against independently owned stores.
 Most locations were in towns with populations of 15,000 or less.

 The company has had two distribution centers: one in Memphis, another in Dublin, Georgia.

 Fred's Inc. had owned and operated two smaller additional chains, Getwell Drug & Dollar and Yazoo Trading Company.

 Getwell Drug & Dollar was a pharmacy that also offers over-the-counter medication and individualized patient care, the name being a play on the location of the Fred's, Inc. home office on Getwell Road in Memphis.
 Locations were across Alabama, Tennessee, Georgia and Mississippi also featured more than 1,700 one-dollar items.

 Yazoo Trading Company offered hardware, auto, and pet and animal supplies.
 Five locations were across Alabama, Tennessee and Georgia and also provided basic home project needs.

 In 2008, Fred's decided to close over 50 under-performing stores due to rising fuel costs and other economic issues.
 For example, several North Carolina locations were closed, leaving over a dozen stores in that state.

 On December 21, 2016, it was announced that Fred's would acquire 865 stores as a result of the Walgreens Boots Alliance/Rite Aid merger expected to close in 2017 for the price of US$950 Million.
 The acquisition would have more than doubled the number of stores Fred's operated.
 However, on June 29, 2017, WBA withdrew plans to acquire Rite Aid and instead opted to buy about half of their stores, a move which nullified Fred's planned acquisition of the Rite Aid stores.
 Fred's received $25 million as compensation for expenses of the now-terminated merger deal.

 In February 2017 Chief Executive Officer Jerry A. Shore retired and was replaced by Michael Bloom, former CEO of Family Dollar, where he resigned after the company was unhappy with financial results.